Dynamically Masking Sensitive Data Using Dremio

 This query checks to see if the user belongs to the accounting group, if it doesn’t then it will reveal only the last 4 numbers of the SSN field and will show only the last 4 digits of the Credit Card field.
 Let’s take a look at the results.

 Now that the data has been masked, let’s check how secure is the data when we try to access it from a BI client; we will use Tableau in this scenario.

-We can notice that the masking policy has been successfully applied and it takes effect when trying to access the data from any BI client.
+We can notice that the masking policy has been successfully applied and it takes effect when we try to access the data from a BI client.
+In this case the user is not able to see the SSN and Credit Card information because we didn’t log in with firstname.lastname@example.org or we are not part of the ‘Accounting’ LDAP group.

 In this tutorial we demonstrated a simple but powerful feature that Dremio provides to data engineers and data consumers who want to make sure they comply with the latest and most rigorous security and privacy measures in the data industry.

 We used a generic dataset that contained sensitive data (SSN and CC numbers) and used dynamic masking to define column level permissions on a single dataset; this allowed us to provide different levels of visibility to the data without having to create separate virtual datasets for each one of the user groups who would be working with the same data.

 Checkout Dremio’s Security Architecture Guide to learn more about Dremio’s security features and how they work.